-- Series that use different sources at different times - Hospitalization data prior to February 1, 2021 are from the COVID Tracking Project at The Atlantic.
+- Series that use different sources at different times - Hospitalization data prior to February 1, 2021, are from the COVID Tracking Project at The Atlantic.
 To smooth transition to a new source, the February 2021 data uses a weighted average of the data from the COVID Tracking Project and data from HHS via HealthData.gov, with weight on the COVID Tracking Project falling over time.
-From March 1, 2021, onward, we use the HHS data. - Data by racial groups are from the COVID Tracking Project through March 7, 2021, and from the Centers for Disease Control and Prevention starting on March 8, 2021. - Some significant revisions to the reported number of COVID-19 deaths cause large single-day jumps. - We smooth some of these jumps by multiplying daily changes for a period of time by a scaling factor so that the adjusted series meets the post-revision series.
+From March 1, 2021, onward, we use the HHS data. - Data by racial groups are from the COVID Tracking Project through March 7, 2021, and from the Centers for Disease Control and Prevention starting on March 8, 2021.
+The rates we report for racial groups are per million adults, rather than population as a whole, because COVID-19 mortality is closely related to age, and racial groups have different age distributions. - Some significant revisions to the reported number of COVID-19 deaths cause large single-day jumps. - We smooth some of these jumps by multiplying daily changes for a period of time by a scaling factor so that the adjusted series meets the post-revision series.